 Charlene founded the Nebraska Poetry Society, a non-profit organization, to make poetry accessible to all.
 It is an essential mission to her as one with a disability who overcame poverty.
-Her poetry has appeared in Page and Spine, BlazeVOX, Literary Yard, and the Nebraska anthologies "How it Looks from Here," "Voices of the Plains," and "Misbehaving Nebraskans."
-She wrote and published "The Poet's Journal: A Beginner's Workbook for Writing Poetry."
-By day, she is a freelance writer appearing on websites and blogs across the country and Women’s Edition Magazine.
+Her poetry and prose have appeared in the Nebraska anthologies "How it Looks from Here," "Voices of the Plains," and "Misbehaving Nebraskans."
+Her poetry is forthcoming in The Good Life Review and appeared in Page and Spine, BlazeVOX, and Literary Yard.
+She published "The Poet's Journal: A Beginner's Workbook for Writing Poetry."
+By day, she is a freelance writer appearing on websites and blogs across the country and local magazines.

 Brandy is the author of "Forbidden Fruit: Poems of Love, Loss, Hope, and Regret".
 A professional jack-of-all-trades, she earned a Bachelor in Business Administration and has spent the last decade (maybe it’s longer, but let’s not make this awkward) writing poetry that explores the dark emotions we face when confronted by our own morality and mortality.
 Brandy lives in Papillion, Nebraska, and like to spend her spare time traveling the world with her trusty four-legged sidekick Mary Puppins.
 Most days she can be found drinking a large latte at her desk, frantically writing her thoughts down in verse before they disappear.